 Australia is known for its amazing beaches the world over and the 90-mile beach is right on your doorstep if you live in Victoria!
 This pristine beach is magnificent and at times you may be the only one on it.

 The 90-mile beach is a great swimming beach and is easily accessed from Lakes Entrance over the footbridge.
-This section is also patrolled in the summer months by the Lakes Entrance Surf Life Saving Club for your safety.
+This section of the Ninety Mile Beach is also patrolled in the summer months by the Lakes Entrance Surf Life Saving Club for your safety.
 If you are not a strong or confident swimmer we suggest you swim here.

 Relax, recharge, rekindle